 If the folder or file is locked, you can follow these instructions to delete locked or undeletable files & folders.

 Try this and let us know in the comments section below if the method works for you.
-You can use the same commands using PowerShell.
+You can also delete files and folders using Windows PowerShell.